cunarist/rinf/README.md

 **A**.
 Data being sent between Dart and Rust are basically bytes arrays, represented as `Uint8List` in Dart and `Vec<u8>` in Rust.
 Though using MessagePack serialization is recommended, you can send any kind of bytes data as you wish such as a high-resolution image or some kind of file data, or just toss in a blank bytes array if you don't need additional details.

+~~**Q**.
+What is "MessagePack" and why is it recommended?~~

+~~**A**.
+MessagePack is a nested binary structure similar to JSON, but faster and smaller.
+MessagePack also supports [more types](https://github.com/msgpack/msgpack/blob/master/spec.md#type-system) of inner data compared to JSON, including binaries.
+Use MessagePack for serializing messages sent between Dart and Rust as provided by the Rust template unless you have other reasons not to do so.~~

 **Q**.
-What is "MessagePack" and why is it recommended?
+What is "Protocol Buffers"(aka.
+Protobuf) and why is it recommended?

 **A**.
-MessagePack is a nested binary structure similar to JSON, but faster and smaller.
-MessagePack also supports [more types](https://github.com/msgpack/msgpack/blob/master/spec.md#type-system) of inner data compared to JSON, including binaries.
-Use MessagePack for serializing messages sent between Dart and Rust as provided by the Rust template unless you have other reasons not to do so.
+Up till version 3.0.0 of this project, we use MessagePack as the serialization method.
+Now we use [Protobuf](https://developers.google.com/protocol-buffers) to define the structure of messages exchanged between Dart and Rust.
+Relative to MessagePack, Protobuf offers advantages such as type-safety, smaller data size, scalability, and cross-language support.
+Protobuf is a language-agnostic and platform-independent serialization method that can convert structured data into an efficient binary format.
+For more information about Protobuf, you can refer to [official documentation](https://protobuf.dev/).

 **Q**.
 Where are the library files generated from Rust crates?